Freedom Fund Color Photo (1)

 Meet the Keynote Speaker

-Melissa Harris-Perry
+Dr. Melissa Harris-Perry

-Melissa Harris-Perry is the Maya Angelou Presidential Chair at Wake Forest University, where she holds joint appointments in Politics and International Affairs, Women, Gender, and Sexuality Studies, and Environment and Sustainability.
-She is the founder and president of the Anna Julia Cooper Center, advancing justice through intersectional scholarship and action.
+Dr. Melissa Harris-Perry holds the Maya Angelou Presidential Chair at Wake Forest University, where she teaches and conducts research in Politics and International Affairs, Women and Gender Studies, African American Studies, and Environment and Sustainability.
+Her academic work centers on American politics through the lenses of race, gender, and place.

 We Are Better Together...

-Meet the Host
+Meet the Emcee

 Dr. Kendra Davis